-A Pallada sonar system aboard the patrol ship detects and tracks divers, while a Vinyetka-EM active / passive sonar system detects the surface ships, submarines and torpedoes.
-The ship is also fitted with a MGK-335EM-03 sonar system on the hull.
+An on-board Pallada sonar system detects and tracks divers, while a Vinyetka-EM active / passive sonar system detects surface ships, submarines and torpedoes.
+The ships are also fitted with an MGK-335EM-03 sonar system on the hull.

-The Project 22160-class is driven by CODAG (combined diesel and gas) type propulsion system with a total output power of 25,000kW.
+The Project 22160-class is driven by a combined diesel and gas (CODAG) type propulsion system with a total output power of 25,000kW.
 Electrical systems installed in the ship include four 300kW diesel-generators and one 100kW emergency and harbour diesel generator.

-The patrol and maximum speeds of the ship are 16kt and 30kt respectively.
-The ship has a cruising range of 6,000mi at patrol speeds and an endurance of 60 days.
+The patrol and maximum speeds of the ship are 16k and 30k, respectively.
+The ship has a cruising range of 6,000 miles at patrol speeds and an endurance of 60 days.